Tnology/UB-Minecraft-Wiki/Money,-Jobs,-Auction-House,-and-Ranks.md

 Contributor Rank is a rank that is nearly impossible to get in TnologyMC.
 Even contributing largely isn't likely to get you this rank.
 Instead, you need to contribute so hugely to TnologyMC, that TnologyMC likely wouldn't even have a chance to survive without it, and keeping TnologyMC the way it is because of it.
 Even then, it's still hard to get this rank.

 The benefits of [Contributor] Rank are not publicly listed, as we don't want people to try to get the rank just for the benefits.

+# Player Vaults

+Upon getting one of the four purchasable in-game ranks, you will get Player Vaults!
+Player Vaults are a way to easily store things, without needing a physical block (e.g. a chest).
+They can be accessed anywhere by typing `/pv <number>`.
+The amount of player vaults you have is limited to the number of player vaults your rank allows.